Oakamoor railway station

 From 1917 until 1963 shunting in these sidings was performed by a battery-electric locomotive, built on a wagon chassis.
 This has now been preserved at the National Railway Museum.

 Preservation

 The track has been lifted from froghall junction with the track bed owned by Churnet Valley Railway (CVR).
-On September 2008, the first service for 20 years ran to Oakamoor with a CVR shareholders' special before the track was lifted owing to its poor condition.
+In September 2008, the first service for 20 years ran to Oakamoor with a CVR shareholders' special before the track was lifted owing to its poor condition.

 The railway trackbed that extends down the Churnet Valley to the former station at Alton has been converted to a footpath.

 The CVR hopes to one day reach Oakamoor station as part of a project in bringing the CVR into becoming the largest preserved railway network within the centre of England.